Thermo Fisher pledges to fix glitch in drug analysis software

 An EMA spokeswoman said its experts had concluded there was no need for “immediate regulatory action”.
 She declined to give further details.

-Kinetica is one of the most widely used statistical software packages for analysing so-called bioequivalence in clinical trials.
+Kinetica is one of the most widely used statistical software packages for analyzing so-called bioequivalence in clinical trials.

 Proving bioequivalence, which means two drugs with the same active ingredient are absorbed equally when taken into the body, is a prerequisite for winning approval for cheap, generic versions of medicines after patents on the originals expire.